 The emotional freedom technique, or EFT tapping, is an immensely popular tool for healing damaged emotions, easing pain, shifting limiting beliefs, improving performance, relieving stress and more.

-It is s a very flexible healing tool that can be tried for just about everything.
+It is a flexible healing tool that can be tried for just about everything.

-EFT is one of my very favorite energy flow techniques because quite frankly, it works!
+EFT is one of my very favorite energy flow techniques.
+It is flexible, can be tried for just about everything, and quite frankly, it works!

-It is amazing how you can feel freed of so much emotional baggage, often in only one session.
+I am often amazed at how free it can make you feel, often in only one session.
+It's a relief to feel freed of emotional garbage.
 I know from my own experience that using eft tapping consistently for myself has helped me release the stress and energetic disruption around situations that trouble me for years.
 As my energetic patterns were brought into balance and harmony, feelings of deep inner peace replaced my negative feelings and stress.

-It's a total joy for me to also help others move from tears to laughter, sometimes within minutes, as they experience a balancing of their energy fields.
+It's a total joy for me to also help others move from tears to laughter as they experience a balancing of their energy fields.
 I love to hear them say,

 "I can't believe I'm laughing about this!"